Beverage of the Week (BOW)

 Just about two decades ago Prosecco took the export markets by storm and it has never stopped winning new converts.
 At its best Prosecco is fresh and balanced with a steady stream of bubbles and a bright finish.
 Prosecco is made primarily with the Glera grape that is also simply known as Prosecco.
 The famous sparkling wine takes it name from the village of Prosecco near the town of Trieste in the Northeast of Italy.
 90 points out of 100.

 Domanda, Italian for "demand" speaks to the ever-present consumer trend of demanding on quality wines sold at fair prices.
-Domanda offers this value Prosecco as well as a bargain Pinot Grigio.
-Prosecco has long been a favorite prized for it's bright flavors and gentle price tags.
-The Prosecco DOC in located in the Northeast of Italy in five Veneto provines of: Treviso, Venice, Vicenza, Padua, and Belluno as well as four provinces in Friuli Venezia Giulia.
+Domanda offers this value Prosecco, as well as a bargain Pinot Grigio.
+Prosecco has long been a favorite prized for its bright flavors and gentle price tags.
+The Prosecco DOC in located in the Northeast of Italy in five Veneto provinces of: Treviso, Venice, Vicenza, Padua, and Belluno, as well as four provinces in Friuli Venezia Giulia.